serd223/wasm_plugins/README.md

 ### __init
 `Plugs::init` executes each plugin's `__init` function. `Plugs::init` isn't automatically called and should typically be called right after `Plugs::link` and before any `call` operations.
 A common use case for this function is to initialize memory in plugins for state management in WASM memory.
 (See [`plug1`](https://github.com/serd223/wlug/blob/master/examples/plugs/plug1/src/lib.rs))

+This export is optional and `Plugs::init` will just skip calling a plugin's `__init` if it doesn't export it.
 ```rs
 // Rust
 #[no_mangle]